How to place furniture in rocitizens

 • Layering: Mix textures and heights to create visual interest.
 Use rugs, throws, and cushions to give character while maintaining comfort.

-See also How to sell old furniture
+See also How to layout your living room furniture

 Consider the dimensions of each piece.
 Knowing the size of your space aids in making informed decisions, ensuring that every item enhances rather than hinders the ambiance.